Author has written 11 stories for Harry Potter, Star Wars, and Justice League.

 Happily Ever After?: Happily Ever After? is complete

-Yes, I am a muggle, and I am a dad: three beautiful kids, an 8-year-old boy and twin 6-year-old girls.
+Yes, I am a muggle, and I am a dad: three beautiful kids, a 9-year-old boy and twin 7-year-old girls.
 I don’t have much spare time (obviously), but I love to read HP FF.
 After the nightmare that was HBP & DH, I was very disillusioned with the whole HP universe.
 Then I started reading some FF stories where the plot made sense, characters had continuity over time and random events didn't intrude with earth shattering events (unlike HBP & DH).

 I've been asked where I get inspiration for my little essays into the world of Harry Potter.
 Usually, my stories begin with an image and a feeling.
 For Partners, I had this powerful image of Harry stumbling down the street after being soundly beaten by Vernon.
 Coupled with that image was the later vision of Daphne and her mother feverishly working over Harry's bleeding body.
 For The End and the Beginning, I had the reunion scene betwen Harry and Hermione at the Hippogriff paddock.
 Last Casualties was the reunion with James, Lily and Harry, with Hermione standing to the side.
 From these images, I try to get inside the characters' pesonalities and then let them take me where they go.